Below you can find a complete list of types of animals in Germany. We currently track 319 animals in Germany and are

 Extinct and Endangered Animals In Germany

-Hunting and overdevelopment have caused some species to become extinct or nearly extinct.
+Hunting and overdevelopment have caused some native species of Germany to become extinct or nearly extinct.

-Gray wolves became extinct in Germany, but conservation groups reintroduced them in the 1990s.
+For example, gray wolves became extinct in the country, but conservation groups reintroduced them in the 1990s.
 They are still endangered, however, and there are only a few packs living in the mountain forests.

 The Eurasian otter was also extinct after being hunted for its pelt.
 Recent conservation efforts have reintroduced Eurasian otter populations to German lakes and streams.